pgjdbc/www/documentation/head/8-date-time.md

 This is closely aligned with tables B-4 and B-5 of the JDBC 4.2 specification.
 Note that `ZonedDateTime`, `Instant` and
 `OffsetTime / TIME [ WITHOUT TIMEZONE ]` are not supported.
-Also note that all `OffsetTime` will instances will have be in UTC (have offset 0).
+Also note that all `OffsetDateTime` will instances will have be in UTC (have offset 0).
 This is because the backend stores them as UTC.

 <a name="reading-example"></a>